underdarkskies/bitcore/README.md

 Ravencore
 =======

-This is Unders fork of Bitpay's Bitcore that uses Ravencoin 0.15.0.
+This is Under's fork of Bitpay's Bitcore that uses Ravencoin 0.15.2.
 It has a limited segwit support.

 It is HIGHLY recommended to use https://github.com/underdarkskies/ravencore-deb to build and deploy packages for production use.

-Bitpay's Bitcore has diverged from our code with their recent rewrites and refactors (for example, added bcoin for transaction parsing); we do not plan to merge the big refactors back here. (see https://github.com/bitpay/bitcore )

 ----
 Getting Started